Frequently Asked Questions (FAQs)

 To learn more about PSYPACT and see an updated list of PSYPACT participating states and those undergoing current legislation, please click here for the PSYPACT map.

-• I schedule clients during regular business hours on Mondays, Wednesdays, and Thursdays.
+I schedule clients during regular business hours on Mondays and Wednesdays, and by appointment only on Fridays.
 I do my best to respond to all phone calls, website inquires, and emails within 48 hours on weekdays.

-• No, as a psychologist I do not prescribe medications.
-However, I will work closely with your prescribing physician/APRN and if needed, I can refer you to highly qualified and trusted medical professionals for medication evaluation.
+No, as a psychologist I do not prescribe medications.
+However, I will work closely with your prescribing physician/NP/PA and if needed, I can refer you to highly qualified and trusted medical professionals for medication evaluation.

 You’re worth the investment.